Over 50 billion businesses are on social media channels. Many are on multiple social media sites.

 - Incorporating images, videos, emojis and other more engaging posts

-Create Content Your Followers Love
+Step 6: Create Content Your Followers Love

 What kind of content wows your audience?
 What makes them want to engage with you?
 How does this content further your business goals?

 It all starts by making sure you know who your customers are.
 Research who they engage with?
 How do they engage?
-Where do they engage?
-What kinds of content are they engaging with?

-An Internet research firm GlobalWebIndex found that people use social media for these reasons.
+An Internet research firm Prestige found that people use social media for these reasons.